airbytehq/airbyte/docs/integrations/sources/google-ads.md

 * That you have full access to the code base \(because we're open source\)
 * That you have full access to the server running the code \(because you're self-hosting Airbyte\)

-If for any reason the request gets denied, let us know and we will be able to unblock you.

 #### Understanding Google Ads Query Language

 The Google Ads Query Language can query the Google Ads API.
-Check out [Google Ads Query Language](https://developers.google.com/google-ads/api/docs/query/overview)
+Check out [Google Ads Query Language](https://developers.google.com/google-ads/api/docs/query/overview) and the [query builder](https://developers.google.com/google-ads/api/docs/query/overview).

 ## Rate Limiting & Performance Considerations \(Airbyte Open Source\)